 Overview of Chronic Hepatitis

 Chronic hepatitis is hepatitis that lasts > 6 mo.
-Common causes include hepatitis B and C viruses, autoimmune liver disease (autoimmune hepatitis), steatohepatitis (nonalcoholic steatohepatitis or alcoholic hepatitis), and some drugs.
+Common causes include hepatitis B and C viruses, autoimmune liver disease (autoimmune hepatitis), and steatohepatitis (nonalcoholic steatohepatitis or alcoholic hepatitis).
 Many patients have no history of acute hepatitis, and the first indication is discovery of asymptomatic aminotransferase elevations.
 Some patients present with cirrhosis or its complications (eg, portal hypertension).
 Biopsy is necessary to confirm the diagnosis and to grade and stage the disease.
 Treatment is directed toward complications and the underlying condition (eg, corticosteroids for autoimmune hepatitis, antiviral therapy for viral hepatitis).
 Liver transplantation is often indicated for decompensated cirrhosis.

 (See also Causes of Hepatitis, Overview of Acute Viral Hepatitis, and the American Association for the Study of Liver Disease’s Diagnosis, Management, and Treatment of Hepatitis C.)